MegaFlow: Zero-Shot Large Displacement Optical Flow: Additional Benchmark Results

 \section{Additional Benchmark Results}

 We provide extended benchmark comparisons to further evaluate the generalization capability of our approach.
-Tab.~\ref{tab:sintel-res} reports per-sequence results on the Sintel benchmark.
-Consistent with prior observations \cite{wang2025waft, saxena2023surprising}, the \texttt{Ambush 1} sequence remains an outlier for our method.
-Apart from this specific case, our approach achieves highly competitive performance, successfully outperforming recent strong baselines such as SAMFlow \cite{zhou2024samflow} and MemFlow-T \cite{dong2024memflow}.
+Table~\ref{tab:sintel-res} reports per-sequence results on the Sintel benchmark.
+Consistent with prior observations \cite{wang2025waft, saxena2023surprising}, the \texttt{Ambush 1} sequence remains an outlier for our method under extreme blur.

+To analyze this specific failure mode, we compare our Clean versus Final estimates (Figure~\ref{fig:ambush}) since ground-truth flow is unavailable.
+On the Sintel Clean pass, the DINO features remain discriminative; our global matching yields a peaked distribution and successfully recovers the large 153px displacement.
+However, on the Final pass, severe blur degrades the DINO features.
+This degradation flattens the softmax distribution, biases the expectation toward the candidate mean, and collapses the initialization to just 39px.
+Subsequent local refinement cannot bridge such a massive gap.
+This failure is specific to our global softmax step operating on severely degraded features.
+While iterative local refinement architectures like VideoFlow \cite{shi2023videoflow} are less affected by this specific issue, they lack our structural advantage for large displacements.
+When excluding \texttt{Ambush 1} (Table~S4), \methodname{} remains highly competitive with VideoFlow \cite{shi2023videoflow} and WAFT \cite{wang2025waft}, and outperforms other baselines on Sintel Final.

-Fig.~\ref{fig:sintel-comp} provides qualitative comparisons on the Sintel benchmark.
-Compared to recent approaches, \methodname demonstrates superior robustness in handling complex occlusions and severe motion blur, consistently producing sharper and more accurate motion boundaries.
+Figure~\ref{fig:sintel-comp} provides qualitative comparisons on the Sintel benchmark.
+Compared to recent approaches, \methodname{} demonstrates superior robustness in handling complex occlusions and severe motion blur in most scenarios, consistently producing sharper and more accurate motion boundaries.